 Expert's Tip: The names of streets and places can be very confusing to pronounce even for native English speakers.
 Check out this guide to some of London’s more peculiar pronunciations.

-The Radisson Blu Portman Hotel London's central location really cannot be beat.
+The Radisson Blu Edwardian Berkshire Hotel's central location really cannot be beat.
 And it's also just off Oxford Street, so shopaholics beware!
 With all the shopping opportunities, you'll have to show some restraint in order to make time for sightseeing.

 Take the chunnel or fly (but Anne Marie suggests the chunnel) to get to the next stop on your European tour - Paris.
 Even those with the hardest of hearts will find it difficult not to be seduced by France’s tree-lined boulevards and quaint bistros.
 And no trip to Paris would be complete without a visit to the famous Eiffel Tower.
 Anne Marie recommends either reserving your ticket to avoid the lines (which can be especially long in the summer); or take the stairs instead of the elevator and get a workout in while you're at it.